Scrummy Lane

 This post may contain affiliate links.
 Please read my disclosure for more info.

-They’re known by a few names – cinnamon scrolls, rolls, buns, swirls, Danishes and more!
-Whatever you want to call them, you’re going to want to learn how to make this really quick and easy version with a simple orange icing.
-A couple of ‘secret’ ingredients make them especially moist and delicious.
-With just 20 minutes of hands-on time, you can have warm iced scrolls on the table in around an hour.
-Why wouldn’t you give them a go?
+They’re known by a few names – cinnamon rolls, buns, swirls, Danishes and more!
+Whatever you want to call them, you’re going to want to learn how to make these really quick and easy cinnamon rolls with a simple orange icing.

 Closeup of someone taking a cinnamon scroll out of the pan with a wooden handled palette knife